-On the candidate oath, may a candidate just indicate a first or last name?
+On the Candidate Oath, may a candidate just indicate a first or last name?

-No. It is the Division of Elections' interpretation that a candidate cannot designate only a first or last name as the name he desires to have written in on a ballot as a write-in candidate.
+No. It is the Division of Elections' interpretation that a candidate cannot designate only a first or last name as the name they desire to have written in, as a write-in candidate, on a ballot.
+Both the first and last name must be indicated.